armandosunny/EcoNicheS/README.md

 ![RStudio Tools Install](https://github.com/armandosunny/EcoNicheS/assets/25662791/61dc1f41-70a5-4fb7-9996-d8f2ad9ccb48)

 In the window that will open, in _Install from_, select the second option, which will allow us to install packages in .tar.gz format.
 Next, click on **Browse**, and search your devices for the file(s) downloaded from the R Packages folder in this repository.
-Select the package(s) that presented problems during installation and _without having to change the option in the Install to library section_ (it is best to leave the default option), click on **Install**.
+Select the package(s) that presented problems during installation and _without having to change the option in the Install to library section_ (it is best to leave the default option) and click on **Install**.

 ![Select tar](https://github.com/armandosunny/EcoNicheS/assets/25662791/8041633b-be48-4bbd-b4e6-10250067a71e)